What are premium domains?

 What makes a domain premium?

-The vast majority of domains are considered non-premium, so in general, the price listed on our pricing page is what you can expect to pay at checkout.
+The vast majority of domains are considered non-premium (sometimes called "GA" or General Availability), so in general, the price listed on our pricing page is what you can expect to pay at checkout.
 However, most registries (the companies that own a domain extension) maintain a list of high-value keywords they’ve classified as premium terms.
 This means that when you register, transfer, or renew a domain containing one of those terms, the registry charges us a higher-than-usual cost that we must pass on to you.

 What terms are considered premium?

 Premium terms vary from registry to registry.
 Common first and last names, short words, and short numbers are more likely to be flagged as premium by a registry.
 Combinations of first and last names, less-common words, word combinations, and larger numbers are more frequently non-premium.
 For instance: smith.example and jessica.example might both be considered premium, whereas jessicasmith.example would probably be non-premium.
 30.example might be flagged as premium, whereas 30001.example likely would not.

 Words closely associated with a particular domain extension might also be considered premium.
 For example, pen.ink is probably a premium name, whereas pen.dog probably isn’t.

 How can I identify premium domains?

 When searching Porkbun or one of our affiliated sites for a premium domain, it is displayed in the search results with the phrase “premium registration” shown underneath the price.